Ganoderma lucidum: Cultivation

 A 2020 study indicated ways to cultivate it in different types of side-streams and waste, but this species does not usually produce fruiting bodies as well as in other woods, such as aspen, probably because softwoods contain compounds which are toxic to several fungi, including Ganoderma spp.
 However, recent studies found that G. lucidum is still able to degrade Pinus sylvestris wood, causing a wood delignification but keeping proportion of carbohydrates high, opening new doors to softwoods in their utilization in G. lucidum cultivation.

 Uses

-The species is inedible and rock-hard when dried, but is used to make a bitter-tasting tea, purported to have health effects by some cultures, although there is no conclusive scientific evidence for such effects.
+The species is inedible and rock-hard when dried, but is used to make a bitter-tasting tea.
+Due to the poor quality of clinical research, there is no good evidence for the use of G. lucidum in treating cardiovascular diseases in people with type 2 diabetes or any other medical condition.

 It has safety concerns and moderate interactions with certain medications and dietary supplements.

-Due to the poor quality of clinical research, there is no good evidence for the use of G. lucidum in treating cardiovascular diseases in people with type 2 diabetes or any other medical condition.